gfzabarino/RCRScheduledTask/README.md

 `RCRScheduledTask` depends on Xcode 6 and higher and has been tested with iOS 7 and iOS 8.

+Additionally, `RCRScheduledTask` depends on [`RCRTimers`](https://github.com/robinsonrc/RCRTimers).
+If installing via CocoaPods you will get `RCRTimers` automatically.

 All code uses ARC.

 ## How to Use it

+Firstly, if you are not installing via CocoaPods you will first need to obtain [`RCRTimers`](https://github.com/robinsonrc/RCRTimers) and add it to your project.
+If you are using CocoaPods this dependency will be satisfied automatically and there is nothing you need to do.

-First, add the `RCRScheduledTask` folder and code to your project.
+Next, add the `RCRScheduledTask` folder and code to your project.

 Then, one way to quickly setup a scheduled task from a view controller would be as follows.